 (PDF requires Adobe Acrobat Reader)

-Tá ainm Gaeilge nua againn: Grúpa Nottingham don Léann Éireannach.
+Tá ainm Gaeilge againn: Grúpa Nottingham don Léann Éireannach.

 facebook.com/Nottingham Irish Studies Group.

 We set up and administer Facebook group East Midlands Irish Forum, which has members around Britain and Ireland.
-Join us there to find or post Irish-related news.
+Join us there to find or post Irish-related news and activities.

 For those interested in the Irish language, we regret to say that our Rang Gaeilge (Irish language class) has now ceased due to low /irregular attendance.
 If you would like a list of useful internet sites, or some free Irish language worksheets, email us on email@example.com.